fahmidah/Hydraulic-Geometry-Bridge-Collapse/README.md

 2. Processed DEM data in the form of HEC-RAS files
 3. Power cuvres derived for each site using the HEC-RAS outputs
 4. Ternary plots derived for each site using the HEC-RAS outputs
-5. Flood frequency analysis curves from PeakFQ as derived for each site
+5. Flood frequency analysis curves derived for each site using PeakFQ